 Is it perhaps because you’ve chosen the wrong blog niche?
 Let’s discover.

 7 Fatal Signs You’ve Picked The Wrong Blog Niche

 While some of these signs are more alarming than others, all of these 7 fatal signs that you’re blogging in the wrong niche tell you to fight back ASAP!
 Especially if you recognize more than one signal on your blog.

 In this article, I will show you how to reverse the situation.
 So keep reading!

-First of all, it’s okay to monetize a website by displaying ads!
-However, monetizing a blog solely through ads takes a lot more waiting time to earn a substantial amount of money for your hard work.
+First of all, it’s okay to monetize a website by displaying ads.
+However, monetizing a blog solely through ads takes a lot more waiting time to earn a substantial amount of money from your hard work.
 Is this one of the most passive ways to make money blogging?
 Yes, it is.
 But ironically, compared to bloggers who have diverse income streams, you will work more for less.

 In your case, you might have studied your audience and your competition.
 But even so, you can’t think of any product to recommend (via affiliate links) or develop that might be beneficial to your readers.

 Unfortunately, this is a sign that you may have picked the wrong blog niche.

 #2 Affiliate Marketing Has Negligible Commissions In Your Blog Niche